pydata/xarray/doc/user-guide/data-structures.rst

     dt["child-node"].to_dataset()

-This same call can be made to get only the local node variables without any inherited ones, by setting the inherited keyword to False, but in this example there are no inherited coordinates so the result is the same as the previous call.

-.. ipython:: python

-    dt["child-node"].to_dataset(inherited=False)

 Like with :py:class:`~xarray.Dataset`, you can access the data and coordinate variables of a node separately via the :py:attr:`~xarray.DataTree.data_vars` and :py:attr:`~xarray.DataTree.coords` attributes: